 Certified Family Peer Specialist Program

-If you are interested in applying to become a Mental Health Certified Family Peer Specialists or would like to employ Certified Specialists, call MACMH Project Director, Rachael Jacques at 651-644-7333 or email her at email@example.com.
+If you are interested in applying to become a Certified Family Peer Specialist or would like to employ Certified Specialists, call MACMH Project Director, Rachael Jacques at 651-644-7333 or email her at email@example.com.